310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_2.md

 {% img /img/es/eventstory/stellamaris/minitalk_chiaki2_3.jpg %}

 {% bubble Chiaki %}
 Oh yeah, I bought some souvenirs.
-At first, I had told my unit mates that we aren't here for a fun sightseeing trip, but everyone looked like they wanted to buy something in the end.
+At first, I had told my unitmates that we aren't here for a fun sightseeing trip, but everyone looked like they wanted to buy something in the end.

 So to advertise the souvenir ships in the market street, we bought all kinds of Okinawa souvenirs.
 I got something for you, too~♪